magicalbunny31/flooded-area-moderation/readme.md

 ### 🌐 production

-for those who really want their own flooded area moderation~
+for those who really want their own "the killer 🤖"~

 > [!IMPORTANT]
 > i will NOT provide help for any additional modifications to this code or how to use different tools and packages - you're on your own at that point!